See also our FAQs on academic questions.

 Usually, no. However, we always need a few people to arrive early and help with set-up (some as early as the Thursday 12 days before classes start).
-Please contact our Administrator if you are interested in helping–we can probably use you.
+Please email our administrator if you are interested in helping–we can probably use you.
 Otherwise, if you arrive in Grand Forks early, you will need to make your own housing arrangements until the residence hall opens.

 If you haven’t already done so, please send your travel information to our receptionist.
 For a nominal fee (much less than the cost of a local taxi), we will make arrangements to have someone meet you and bring you to campus.
 Look for someone holding an SIL sign when you arrive.
 Some flights and all trains arrive either late at night or very early in the morning when reception is closed.
 Whoever meets you will have your keys and can help you get settled until the next time reception opens and you can check in.

 Please see the driving directions page.
 GPS or other services like Google maps can usually get you close, but our usual meeting point can be difficult to find.

 Unfortunately, we do not have the staff to keep reception open 24/7 on arrival weekend.
 Please make every effort to arrive during normal reception hours (9:00am to 9:00pm).
 If you cannot avoid arriving until after reception closes and you know someone who has already arrived, you could ask them to wait up to meet you.
 Otherwise, please make your own housing arrangements elsewhere.

 - parties and skit nights: several weekends every summer

 - sports: volleyball, soccer, ultimate frisbee, basketball, swimming, tennis, raquetball, etc.